 Who is Sankhadhar Sakhwa ?

-National hero Sankhadhar Sakhwa संखधर साख्वा) is the founder of Nepal sambat calendar.
+National hero Sankhadhar Sakhwa संखधर साख्वा) is the founder of the Nepal Sambat calendar.
 He was a merchandiser of Kathmandu (Kantipur).
-The department of postal service issued a ceremonial occasion postage postage stamp of his portrait and in 2012, sculpture of Sankhadhar was erected in Tansen, Palpa.
+The Department of Postal Service issued a ceremonial occasion postage stamp of his portrait and in 2012, a sculpture of Sankhadhar was erected in Tansen, Palpa.

-How Sankhadhar Sakhwa managed to paid off all the debts existing at that time in the country ?
+How did Sankhadhar Sakhwa manage to pay off all the debts existing at that time in the country?

-During Malla reign, astrologer of Bhaktapur found out an auspicious moment when sand is turned into gold.
-Astrologer found sand taken from a certain place at that auspicious moment would turn into gold.
-Kathmandu, Bhaktapur and Patan was ruled by one king but later it was divided among three princes.
+During Malla’s reign, an astrologer of Bhaktapur found an auspicious moment when sand was turned into gold.
+Astrologers found sand taken from a certain place at that auspicious moment would turn into gold.
+Kathmandu, Bhaktapur, and Patan were ruled by one king but later it was divided among three princes.

-At that time Bhaktapur was rules by the King Ananda Malla.
-According to the advice given by the astrologer, King sent his men/workers to take up sand at the exact time on exact place known as Bishnumati, Lakhu Tirtha and at the junction of Bhatikhu.
-His men wen to bring sand to his place.
-They collected sand at the given time on those marked places but as they were going back to Bhaktapur palace a cleaver merchant of Kathmandu, named Sankhadhar Sakhwa (Sākhwāl) noticed them and stopped them.
-He was curious why they came this far to get sand which was also easily availabe there.
+At that time Bhaktapur was ruled by King Ananda Malla.
+According to the advice given by the astrologer, the King sent his men/workers to take up sand at the exact time on the exact place known as Bishnumati, Lakhu Tirtha, and at the junction of Bhatikhu.
+His men went to bring sand to his place.
+They collected sand at the given time in those marked places but as they were going back to Bhaktapur palace a cleaver merchant of Kathmandu, named Sankhadhar Sakhwa (Sākhwāl) noticed them and stopped them.
+He was curious why they came this far to get sand which was also easily available there.
 He suspects that there must be something special about the sand.
-He convinced those workers to sell sand to him and made them to take their loads of sand to his house instead of King Ananda Malla’s palace in Bhaktapur.
+He convinced those workers to sell sand to him and made them take their loads of sand to his house instead of King Ananda Malla’s palace in Bhaktapur.
 Then the workers went again to the same place to get another batch of sand but the auspicious moment had passed away and loaded normal sand to the King’s palace.
-As it is not being taken up at the auspicious moment, it failed turn into gold.
+As it is not being taken up at the auspicious moment, it failed to turn into gold.
 It remained in the form of sand as before.
-King of Bhaktapur was very angry to see this and he burned the book where the astrologer had described about the auspicious moment.
+The King of Bhaktapur was very angry to see this and he burned the book where the astrologer had described the auspicious moment.

 Here, in Kathmandu the merchant found sand turned into gold, his house was full of gold.
-He paid off all the debts existing at that time in the kingdom of all the individuals with the permission of the King Jaya deva Malla.
-Thus introduced a new era into Nepal, which is popularly known as Nepal Sambat today.
+He paid off all the debts existing at that time in the kingdom of all the individuals with the permission of King Jaya Deva Malla.
+This introduced a new era in Nepal, which is popularly known as Nepal Sambat today.
 We can also find his stone image at the southern door of Pashupati which was placed by himself.